When I go to McDonald’s and order a Big Mac, I don’t get a business card from the cashier. And that’s fine.

 That said, here are some suggestions for actions to take or behaviors to demonstrate that can move you closer to Trusted Advisor status.

-4) To prove proactivity, keep up to date on your prospect’s industry, and bring major changes to their attention before they reach out to you.
-For instance, the sales team at a health insurer should closely monitor the Obamacare rollout and regularly offer to sit down with their prospects to sort out how the new guidelines affect them.
+To prove proactivity, keep up to date on your prospect’s industry, and bring major changes to their attention before they reach out to you.
+For instance, the sales team at an international shipping company should closely monitor new tariff rollouts and regularly offer to sit down with their prospects to sort out the implications.

 What traits do you think Trusted Advisors embody?